ncarn2/vimConfig/README.md

 # Vim Config

+## This is broken while I switch to neovim and a dotfile manager
 ## Introduction
 If you want to use this vim configuration, you will need to install `git` and [vundle](https://github.com/gmarik/Vundle.vim).
 After installing these, clone this into your home directory (`~/`).